frostghost555/rohan_senapati-mandelbrot-appendix/README.md

 This repository contains the full proofs and data for the research project finalized in March 2025.
-Files were prepared and uploaded for public access in July 2025. the completed research paper from March 2025 was revised for Curiuex's manuscript in February 2026.
+Files were prepared and uploaded for public access in July 2025.
+The completed research paper from March 2025 was revised for Curieux's manuscript in February 2026.